 Go deeper into teaching your kids about the world by discussing travel privilege with them.
 Here are some helpful tips to talk about privilege with your kids.

 5. Travel encourages physical fitness

 Nothing gets you out and about like travel.
 Even when we travel to urban destinations, we end up doing a lot of walking, since it’s cheap and gives us a chance to take things in at a slower pace.

-Where ever you travel with your kids, there are plenty of opportunities to incorporate fit travel into your vacation.
+Wherever you travel with your kids, there are plenty of opportunities to incorporate travel fitness into your vacation.
 You can trek in the jungle, swim on the beach, help out on a farm, or even walk through an old city.
 Many major cities have playgrounds or parks for local families to visit, so there is always some way to keep your kids active during your travels.

 Taking advantage of the educational benefits of travel

 I love traveling the world with my kids.
 And I firmly believe there are so many educational benefits of travel for kids.
 My kids have learned so much from every trip we take, whether it’s a short out of town weekend trip, or a multi-week overseas adventure.
 Travel has opened their eyes to the wonders and lessons of the world.

 Do you agree?
 What have been the educational benefits of travel for your kids?

 Are you struggling to keep your travel planning and preparation organized?
 My Overseas Family Vacation Travel Prep Checklist is just the tool you need!
 Click here to receive your free copy by signing up for my newsletter.Want to connect with me on social media?
 Find me on Facebook, Instagram, Pinterest, and Twitter.
 And for those of you who are dedicated to traveling more responsibly, sustainably, and ethically, join over 100 like-minded families on my Facebook group, Responsible Family Travel.